pasdoc/pasdoc/tests/README.md

 1. first of all just add the file here
    (follow the naming conventions below, usually just ok_xxx.pas).
-2. make it used by the "make html" and such tests by adding an appropriate line at the end of scripts/mk_tests.sh.
+2. add an appropriate line at the end of scripts/mk_tests.sh.
 3. after you make sure it works, you may upload new version of "correct tests", see below.
 Or just notify Michalis about it :)